FloorBroekgaarden/MRR_Project/README.md

+This repository reproduces all results amd plots from the paper.
+Please email floor broekgaarden (see email on GitHub) for any questions.

+## Contents

+ - Code to Reproduce Figure 1 from the paper: https://github.com/FloorBroekgaarden/MRR_Project/tree/main/Figure1_individual_MRR_systems_detailed_evolution

 An overview of the simulation realization labels and naming that we copied from Broekgaarden et al. (2021, 2022) can be found below: